Skagit River Journal

 or Search site

-“Washington Remembers World War II And The Skagit Home Front” February 10 through June 25 Opening Reception February 9 from 6 to 8 PM
+“Washington Remembers World War II And The Skagit Home Front” February 10 through June 25 - Exhibit extended through October 8.
+Opening Reception February 9 from 6 to 8 PM

 La Conner – Featured exhibit on loan from the Washington State Secretary of State’s Office.
 “Washington Remembers World War II” is a collection of stories that take you around the globe to crucial battles on foreign soil, to German concentration camps and to the American home front where defense plant workers contributed to the war effort.
 The exhibit features large compelling photographs, personal stories and fascinating war facts.
 “The Skagit Home Front” presents the stories of Skagitonians who served, and those who stayed and kept care of the Home Front.